mixiate/ts1-renderer/README.md

 - Render frames of animation using any of Blenders animation features
 - Feature to automatically add sprites for all 4 rotations to most objects
 - Render and create new objects automatically for different colors or materials

+### You may be interested in
+- [TS1 Blender IO](https://github.com/mixiate/ts1-blender-io) - Import and export The Sims 1 models and animations with Blender.